25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Misc.md

 HTML5 Boilerplate includes a basic project-level `.gitignore`.
 This should primarily be used to avoid certain project-level files and directories from being kept under source control.
-Different development-environments will benefit from different collections of ignores.
+Different development-environments will benefit from different collections of ignores

-OS-specific and editor-specific files should be ignored using a "global ignore" that applies to all repositories on your system.
+OS-specific and editor-specific files should be ignored using a "global ignore" that applies to all repositories on your system

 For example, add the following to your `~/.gitconfig`, where the `.gitignore` in your HOME directory contains the files and directories you'd like to